jalalah/389Rfall18/week/3/writeup/README.md

 To form a strong password, you want to use more than just lower case characters and a single word.
 Using numbers, capital letters, symbols, and longer phrases will all help make your password stronger.

 Say you still wanted to choose a password involving pokemon.
 You could definitely do that if you use the suggestions I provided above.
-Here are a few examples (please do not use any of these!):
+Here are a few examples:

 1. ire11yLOVEp0K3mOn
 2. P0K3MON1sMYf@vor!t3